RacoonX65/apparelcast/SETUP_GUIDE.md

 ## Next Steps

-Now that you have Caarl running locally:
+Now that you have Apparel Cast running locally:

 1. **Customize Design** - Update colors in `app/globals.css`
 2. **Add More Products** - Build your product catalog